-Therefore ThriveCart may win in terms of having more integrations.
+Therefore ThriveCart may win in terms of having more email and sales integrations.
 But SamCart is also great for those who actually do not need all those integrations.
 ThriveCart, therefore takes this round, but this win will only be felt by the businesses that actually need many of these integrations.

 In the modern times, most people use their mobile phones to access the internet and at the same time make purchases.
 This means that all business owners should consider having checkout processes that are mobile friendly.

 According to a recent study, mobile now accounts for almost 70 percent of the total digital media time.
 Experts say that the desktop is slowly becoming the secondary device.
 The number of digital users has continued to go up in the recent times.